michimawan/campur-campur/The Remix/README.md

-# Welcome to the campur-campur README
+# Welcome to The Remix README

-This is mixing code that exist from my friends that asking help for something. it's not a big thing, so you can take a look and make it as reference if it suitable for you
+In "The Remix" repo, there will be some small example of something you can try to do and implement I'll try to keep it update every week